opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![new subproject project list](new-subproject-project-list.png)

-You can choose the **columns displayed by default** in the [System settings](../../../system-admin-guide/system-settings/project-system-settings) in the Administration.
+You can choose the **columns displayed by default** in the [Project lists settings](../../../system-admin-guide/projects/project-lists) in the Administration.

 You can add the columns, as well as define the order of the columns by using the **Configure view** modal.
 Navigate to it via the menu in the far right corner (three dots) and click **Configure view**.